 The Endocannabinoid System in Pups

-All furbabies, including puppies, have an endocannabinoid system.
+All furbabies, including puppies, have an endocannabinoid system (ECS).
 This lock and key mechanism regulates everyday functions like mood, appetite, sleep, pain, fertility, and more.

 CBD interacts with the endocannabinoid system to nudge it toward homeostasis.
-While the ECS is responsible for two primary functions in the body: well-being by restoring balance in the body, and maintaining homeostasis, modulating pleasure, energy in the face of external stressors, and so forth, we now understand that the endocannabinoid receptors help to regulate mood, appetite, sleep, metabolism, and keep the body functioning.
+While the ECS is responsible for two primary functions in the body (well-being by restoring balance in the body and maintaining homeostasis), we now understand that endocannabinoid receptors help to regulate mood, appetite, sleep, metabolism, and keep the body functioning.

 What is CBD?

-Because of the considerable interest in CBD today due to all the positive research results, it's essential that pet parents understand is that it may not work for every pet in the same way.
+Because of the considerable interest in CBD today, it's essential for pet parents to understand that it may not work for every pet in the same way.
 This is because all pets are different, from unique DNA to the differing biochemistry in each cat or dog.
-With that said, all outcomes are not the same, and the same pet product may yield different results or, in some cases, may not be effective.
+That said, all outcomes are not the same, and the same pet product may yield different results or, in some cases, may not be effective.

-As pet parents have embarked on the CBD journey for pet health and wellness, full-spectrum hemp oil pet products are more popular than ever and are used to target specific pet ailments.
-These are non-toxic and free of all bio-contaminants, including glyphosate, a broad-spectrum herbicide like Roundup, found in soil.
+As pet parents embark on the CBD journey for pet health and wellness, full-spectrum hemp oil pet products are more popular than ever.
+These are non-toxic and free of all bio-contaminants including glyphosate and broad-spectrum herbicides like Roundup, found in soil.
 They also have very low amounts of THC.

 For all CBD pet products to be legal, pet CBD products should have less than 0.3% THC.
 CBD is safe and is derived from hemp and cannabis.
 Most CBD dog products will use CBD from hemp, and dogs will not get a "high," after consuming a low THC or tetrahydrocannabinol pet product.